 Ness’ dream is to become the first female solo to row across the whole of the Pacific solo and non-stop.
 New Ocean Wave have been helping Ness from day 1.
 Whether it is sculpting her sponsorship proposal, route planning or designing the perfect boat for her journey.
 Ness is an accomplished adventurer having completed many extreme endurance events including standup paddleboating more than 1000 miles, cycling around the USA, running 15 marathons in 15 days or cycling the Namibian desert.
-We look forward to helping her achieve her dream of rowing the Pacific.
+We have been working with her to develop her sponsorship pack and giving her some great on water experience to give her the skills she will need to help her achieve her dream of rowing the Pacific.

 Row to Rio – Mainland Europe (Portugal) to Mainland South America (Brazil)

 To coincide with the Olympic venue making its crossing from London to Rio de Janeiro over the Atlantic Ocean, the Row2Rio team created a challenge which allowed them to honour the legacy of the Olympics.
 This challenge involved following the Olympic journey using human power alone, using a combination of rowing and cycling.
 The route itself hadn’t been attempted before, making the team true pioneers.
 The team worked with New Ocean Wave from the primary planning stages of the adventure to plot a route which allowed them to complete the journey using only an ocean rowing boat, bicycles and piles of determination.
 New Ocean Wave was continuously involved assisting with logistics, provision of land support whilst at sea including weather updates and providing guidance during many challenges faced including arrival planning at an unique arrival location.